teshnizi/teshnizi.github.io/_pages/about.md

 ---

 Hello!

     I'm a PhD student in Management Science & Engineering at Stanford, working with [Prof. Madeleine Udell](https://people.orie.cornell.edu/mru8/).
-Previously, I completed a master's degree in Computer Science at University of Toronto, and did my undergrad in Computer Engineering at Sharif University of Technology.
+Previously, I completed a master's degree in Computer Science at University of Toronto and did my undergrad in Computer Engineering at Sharif University of Technology.

 <h2>My Research Interests</h2>

     I use Machine Learning to tackle constrained optimization problems.
-Right now I'm working on methods that leverage Graph Neural Networks (GNNs) and Reinforcement Learning (RL) to solve contrained optimization problems on graphs.
+Currently, I'm working on methods that leverage Graph Neural Networks (GNNs) and Reinforcement Learning (RL) to solve constrained optimization problems on graphs.

-<h3> That was a bunch of fancy terms, what does it mean exactly? </h3>
+<h3> That was a bunch of fancy terms.
+What does it mean exactly? </h3>

     Graph-structured data is abundant around us, and we've been modeling and solving real-world problems with graphs for decades.
 We've already developed optimal and fast solutions to a subset of these problems.
 However, some others are too hard, complicated, or time-consuming to solve using explicit mathematical and algorithmic methods ([NP Problems](https://www.britannica.com/science/NP-complete-problem) are a good example).